 It is amazing how self-critical the Hebrew Scriptures are.
 They do not glorify the nation or it’s heroes.
 The nation’s critics were remembered — they were remembered as prophets who told them, in advance, of the danger that lay ahead for them.
 The Scriptures really aren’t an exercise in glorifying the nation and it’s people and it’s leaders.
 It isn’t really an exercise in bragging about their greatness.
 One would naturally expect that it would be.
 It is their national literature, after all — in which they found their identity.
 They copied and re-copied it.
 They kept it safe.
 They recited it and memorized it.

 They remembered the words of the prophets.
-They remembered: even though the prophets had preached a message of judgement against them, criticized the way they practiced their own religion, exposed their evil and selfish motives.
+They remembered: even though the prophets had preached a message of judgment against them, criticized the way they practiced their own religion, exposed their evil and selfish motives.

 Now, the prophet Amos certainly prophesied against the surrounding nations and their sins.
 But, the real burden of Amos’ prophecy was against the children of Israel.